Homelessness Strategies and Solutions

-The following details how the City’s Environmental Services Department notices and addresses encampments in a manner that is both fair and compassionate to individuals experiencing homelessness.
+The following details how the City’s Environmental Services Department notices and addresses encampments per San Diego Municipal Code - Chapter 6, Article 3, Division 4.

-The City is obligated by legal settlements to provide advance notice of any cleanings that will occur in a specific area so that individuals may remove their belongings.
+The City is obligated by SDMC 64.0406 to provide advance notice of any cleanings that will occur in a specific area so that individuals may remove their belongings.